ResonantConcepts/podlink-alfred/readme.md

 3. Press <kbd>⌘</kbd> + <kbd>C</kbd> to copy the URL of the selected result to your clipboard.

 ## Advanced Usage
-If you prefer to open a link directly to a specific app, you can specify a keyword before your query, such as `pod overcast accidental`, to open the results in that app.
+If you prefer to open a link directly to a specific platform, you can specify a keyword before your query, such as `pod overcast accidental`, to open the results in that platform.
 Supported keywords includes:
 - apple
 - breaker
+- bullhorn
 - castbox
 - castro
 - google
+- listennotes
 - overcast
 - playerfm
+- pocketcasts
+- podbean
 - podcastaddict
+- podcastguru
+- podchaser
+- podhero
+- podknife
+- podnews
-- pocketcasts
+- radiopublic
 - spotify
 - stitcher
 - rss